Finding the Empirical Formula of Zinc Iodide in the Laboratory

 Zn(s) + I₂(s) → ZnI₂(s)

-This reaction follows the law of definite proportions, meaning that zinc iodide will always form in a consistent ratio of 1:2 for Zn:I atoms And it works..
+This reaction follows the law of definite proportions, meaning that zinc iodide will always form in a consistent ratio of 1:2 for Zn:I atoms Not complicated — just consistent..

 The lab relies on the principle of conservation of mass, where the total mass of reactants equals the total mass of products.
 By measuring the mass of zinc before the reaction and the mass of zinc iodide after the reaction, students can calculate the mass of iodine that combined with zinc.
-This mass is then converted to moles, allowing for the determination of the empirical formula And that's really what it comes down to..
+This mass is then converted to moles, allowing for the determination of the empirical formula That's the whole idea..

 Common Challenges and Troubleshooting